VendenIX/GeneticPedigreeDatasetYOLO/README.md

 # TO DO :

 - Fix the bug of long squares tubes
-- Fix the creation of arrows (incorrect bounding boxes)
 - Add drawings forms some ideas :

 1. **Matplotlib + Path Effects** :